 In the Smart Forests project, funded by the European Research Council, we investigate the social-political impacts of technologies that are increasingly used to monitor and govern forest environments.

 My dissertation, “Imagining Multispecies Worlds,” presents a Multispecies Bestiary in which 10 protagonist species (including, among others, forests, worms, mice, and monsters) guide the reader through a collection of multispecies stories.
 These stories illustrate a repertoire of world-making practices with other species in which we recognize and engage with the ability to respond to each other.
 The project involved visiting research undertaken at the Hong-Kong Polytechnic University, Laguna College of Art and Design in California, and The University of Malta.

 As a designer, I work with participatory methods that examine possibilities for humans and other species to propose interaction modalities for multispecies ways of living on this planet.
 So far, these projects have involved design negotiations together with cats, dogs, ants, and penguins, and various interactive technologies.
 Central to my work are the ways in which theory and participatory research practices continuously inform and inspire each other.

-Besides doing my research, I teach undergraduate and graduate courses on the topics of playful interaction and experimental game design.
+Besides doing research, I taught undergraduate and graduate courses on the topics of design theory, playful interaction, interactive storytelling, and experimental game design.